Data protection in United States: overview

 Notification to major state-wide media.

 However, if a company maintains its own notification procedures through an information security policy for personal information and is otherwise consistent with legal timing requirements, the company complies with the notification requirements if it notifies subject persons in accordance with its policies if there is a breach of system security.
-In 2011, this law was amended to require that a company submit to the California Attorney General a copy of the notification sent to consumers.
+Companies must submit to the California Attorney General a copy of the notification that was sent to affected consumers.

 The California Online Privacy Protection Act requires commercial websites to disclose their privacy practices, but does not have the same government regulator notification or registration requirements under the Data Protection Directive.